tls-123321/Event-Manager/README.md

    The frontend will be available at `http://localhost:5173/`

 ## Environment Variables
-- Backend: Configure environment variables in a `.env` file according to `.env.sample` in the `eventManager` directory as needed for Database
+- Backend: Configure environment variables in a `.env` file according to `.env.sample` in the `eventManager` directory as needed for Database.
-- Frontend: If needed, add environment variables in `client/.env`.